trillek-team/trillek-computer/DCPU-16.md

 hardware to accept the incoming new interrupts bia the IACQ signal.

-When IA is set to something other than 0, interrupts triggered on the DCPU-16 will turn on interrupt queueing, pus PS to the stack, followed by pushing PC to the stack, followed by pushing A to the stack, then set the [PS:PC] to [IS:IA], and A to the interrupt message.
+When IA is set to something other than 0, interrupts triggered on the DCPU-16 will turn on interrupt queueing, push PS to the stack, followed by pushing PC to the stack, followed by pushing A to the stack, then set the [PS:PC] to [IS:IA], and A to the interrupt message.